Explaining planning applications

 When you make a planning application, you will need to submit it to the planning department within your local authority and it will be assessed using the LDF.
 Neighbouring residents will be consulted and interdepartmental advice will be sought within the local authority before any decisions are made.
 There are three types of planning permission that you could be awarded.
 The first is Outline Planning Permission (OPP) where development is acceptable in principle, but you will need to gain further approval of a detailed application.
 The second type is “approval of reserved matters”, which is (in essence) a conversion of OPP by submitting additional information within a 3 year period (if this is not obtained OPP is otherwise valid for 5 years).
 Full Planning Permission is the third type you can be given and is usually given after detailed plans have been submitted, remaining valid for a 5 year period.

-ALSO READ -> Bedroom Design Ideas for Men
+ALSO READ -> Interior Design for Girl’s Bedroom

 While you (or someone in your employ) are in the process of producing designs, you should consult planning officers before the project progresses too far.
 Any issues that arise are likely to be pointed out during a consultation with planning officers, allowing you to make pre-emptive adjustments and speed up the permission granting process.
 Consultations with planning officers are likely to incur a fee, but considering the time that they can save you it is likely to be worth the expense.
 The paperwork/forms you will need should be obtained from your local planning department.
 When returning the application, it is vital that you make sure everything required is included with your paperwork (the completed form, the fee, existing site/building plans, proposed site/building plans, drawings for proposed work, material specifications, and proof you own the land in question or have notified the owner about the application).